pulkit6559/llm-QA-robustness/Readme.md

 ## Running the code
 To run the code, you need to have the following requirements:

-- Python 3.8 or higher
-- PyTorch 1.8 or higher
-- Transformers 4.6 or higher
-- OpenAI API key (for GPT-3)
-- Hugging Face API key (for T5 and BART)

 You also need to clone this repository and install the dependencies: